irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/11-reproducible-research-checklist/README.md

 - Setting random number generator seeds allows exactly reproducing random number streams.
 - Critical for reproducing experiments with "random" components.

+What is meant by _DO think about the entire pipeline_?

+- Large projects have many steps.
+- For reproducibility, how to produce end results is just as important as the results themselves.